 General Partner at Viola Ventures

 Ronen Joined Viola Ventures in February 2008 and currently serves as a General Partner.
-His investment areas of focus include SaaS, big data, cyber security and internet.
+His investment areas of focus include SaaS, AI, and datacenter infrastructure.

 Ronen is currently a board member in Redis Labs, CodeFresh, Mov.AI, Pliops, Syte and Verbit.
 He also served as a board member at ironSource (stake acquired by CVC), Samanage (acquired by SolarWinds), Perfecto (acquired by Perforce), Shunra (acquired by HP), Amadesa (acquired by Live Person), Kampyle (acquired by Medallia) and Cloudyn (acquired by Microsoft).